Chance the Snapper

 When Chance was captured, the Chicago Tribune reported that he was 5 ft 3 in long and weighed about 30 or 40 lb.
 Upon his arrival in Florida, the St. Augustine Record reported that he was 4 ft long and weighed 18 lb.
 A veterinarian at the St. Augustine Alligator Farm estimated the alligator's age at 4 to 6 years.

 After he captured the alligator, Robb was honored by the Chicago Cubs by being asked to throw out the first pitch at Wrigley Field for their July 16 night game against the Cincinnati Reds.
 He was also asked to turn on Buckingham Fountain in Grant Park the following day.

-The story ended up helping to Save Alligator Robb's life.
 The alligator inspired the creation of merchandise such as a full coloring book- featuring the story of "Chicago Chance and Frank Robb", Chance the Snapper bobblehead figurine and two locally brewed beers, Revolution Brewing's Humboldt Gator and Urban Renewal Brewery's The Humble Gator.

+As of July 2024, Chance the Snapper has been reported to be living a "glorious life" and is "the beefiest and bossiest" of the alligators at the Augustine Alligator Farm.